Zondax/icp-client-cpp/README.md

 Our objective is to:
 - expose this functionality to C/C++ users
-- Ensure that this works in Linux, MacOS and Windows (use CI)
+- Ensure that this works in Linux, macOS and Windows (use CI)

 The Rust code exposes the following functionality: